Pmacdon15/clock-out/TERMS_OF_SERVICE.md

 2.  **Data Storage:** We store your data solely for your personal use within the Clock-Out application.
 3.  **No Data Selling:** We will never sell your personal data to any third parties.
 4.  **Data and Access Revocation:** You have the right to revoke your data and access to the service at any time.

-This is a basic outline and not a legally binding document.
-Please consult with a legal professional to create comprehensive and legally compliant Terms of Service.